chimfwembeC/erp-micro-services/PROMPT.md

 Perfect!
 Here's the fully **cleaned, professional version** of your project plan with the following updates:

 * ✅ You’ve already **completed the Auth Service** — it will now serve as the **BaseApp** for all other microservices.
+* ✅ You've also **completed the CRM Service** — it follows the same structure and components as the Auth Service.
-* ✅ All other services will **inherit structure, features, and components** from this base.
+* ✅ All other services will **inherit structure, features, and components** from these completed services.

 ---